Marxlp/pyFlightAnalysis/README.rst

 Install and Run
 ^^^^^^^^^^^^^^^

-PyQt4 can't directly be installed using pip so you need to `install it manually <https://riverbankcomputing.com/software/pyqt/download>`__ (if using Anaconda, install using the command: `conda install pyqt`).
-PyQt5 installs directly from pip, but only supports Python 3.x.

-After installing  PyQt do:
+After installing  PyQt as described above do:

 .. code:: bash